-Situated next to Tumangang railway bridge, it is visited by Chairman Kim Il Sung when going to Russia.
+Situated next to Tumangang railway bridge, it is visited by Chairman Kim Jong Il when going to Russia.
 There is information here regarding the Leader's visits to the neighbouring country.

 There are several casinos in Rason but this is without any doubt the king of them all.